sophisid/ASP_Routing/README.txt

 python -m http.server

+Also, go to RouteMaster-2/src and run the following command:

+node mainServer.mjs

 Once the server is up&running, open your web browser (better not Safari) and enter the following URL in the address bar: http://localhost:8000/frontend/homePage.html